-- The warm color cast of subjects may fade. - When multiple light sources are included on the screen, the warm color cast of the picture may not be lessened. - When using flash, the color tone will be the same as [(Ambience) priority).
+- When multiple light sources are included on the screen, the warm color cast of the picture may not be lessened. - When using flash, the color tone will be the same as [WW] (Ambience priority).

 Custom White Balance

 Custom white balance enables you to manually set the white balance for a specific light source.
 Make sure to perform this procedure under the light source at the actual location of the shoot.